mdn/browser-compat-data/docs/publishing.md

 1. Fetches the latest `main` branch.
 2. Determines the previous release version.
-3. Determines whether a major or minor version bump is needed, based on PRs with the `semver-major-bump` or `semver-minor-bump` label merged since the previous release.
+3. Determines whether a major or minor version bump is needed, based on pull requests with the `semver-major-bump` or `semver-minor-bump` label merged since the previous release.
 4. Updates the `package.json` by running `npm version`.
 5. Updates the `RELEASE_NOTES.md` by determining release notes based on the following input:
    - Release and repository statistics.
    - List of added and removed features, determined by iterating over all merged pull requests since the previous release, and enumerating all features before and after the merge commit.
 6. Commits and pushes the changes to the `release` branch.
-7. Creates or updates the release PR accordingly.
+7. Creates or updates the release pull request accordingly.

 Merging the release pull request yields the following result: